LakhiCharanMahato/Image_to_Emotion/README.md

 ## How to run the application?
 Run the Notebook.ipynb using Google colaboratory and upload the 9e9afdaabac711ea.zip which contains the images from which text and then sentiment is to be extracted.

+## Tools used:
+1. Tesseract OCR
+2. Keras